-Our Vision is to publish content to nourish, uplift and inspire, exploring all aspects of holistic and conscious living, the joy of living authentically, integrative approaches of complementary healing, spirituality, metaphysics, the intuitive arts and our integral connection with nature, planetary wellbeing and the mysteries beyond.
-And to create a phenomenal advertising platform for our advertisers.
+Our Vision is to publish content to nourish, uplift, inspire and inform exploring all aspects of engaged consciousness, the joy of living authentically, integrative approaches of complementary healing, spirituality, metaphysics, the intuitive arts and our integral connection with nature, planetary wellbeing and the mysteries beyond.

 Doing what we love in the place we choose to be.

-Delivering from the heart; to be the magazine we would want to read.
+Delivering from the heart; the magazine we would want to read.

-Connecting with all of you is the best thing about our business.
+Connecting with YOU is the best thing about our business

-Odyssey Magazine is in its 45th year.
-Once a journal for like-minded souls, it has matured into the primary and only quarterly holistic and conscious lifestyle print magazine in Southern Africa with both digital and mobile enabled version for both local and international readers.
-Contributors and advertisers.
+Odyssey Magazine is in its 46th year.
+Once a journal for like-minded souls, it has matured into the primary and only conscious living magazine in Southern Africa today with print, digital and mobile enabled versions as well as the Odyssey App. for iOS and Android

 Jill Iggulden Stevens, who established Odyssey Magazine in 1977, handed over the baton to daughter-in-law Debra (Stevens) Robins, Editor, on 23.11.2018 in Cape Town, following the purchase of Odyssey Magazine from Chris and Silke Erasmus who had nurtured this beautiful publication for 18 years.